House of the Dragon: Is the TV Show Rooted in Reality or Based on a Book?

 Created by Ryan J. Condal and George R. R. Martin, ‘House of the Dragon is an HBO fantasy action series.
 Set in the continent of Westeros, the story revolves around the conflict between the two factions of the ruling Targaryen dynasty.
 The series begins during the reign of Viserys I Targaryen (Paddy Considine).
 After his wife’s death during childbirth and with none of his male children surviving infancy, Viserys names his daughter Rhaenyra (Emma D’Arcy as the adult and Milly Alcock as the young) as his heir, putting her ahead of his brother Daemon (Matt Smith) in the line of succession.
 However, Viserys subsequently remarries, and he and his second wife, Alicent Hightower (Olivia Cooke as the adult and Emily Carey as the young), proceed to have four children together, three sons and one daughter.
 After Viserys’ death, a Targaryen civil war breaks out with Rhaenyra on one side and Viserys’ children with Alicent on the other.

-If the political intrigue and unflinching depiction of war and violence in ‘House of the Dragon’ have made you wonder whether it is inspired by historical events, we got you covered.
+If the political intrigue and unflinching depiction of war and violence in ‘House of the Dragon’ have made you wonder whether true historical events inspire it, we got you covered.

 ‘House of the Dragon’ is based on certain sections of Martin’s 2018 book ‘Fire & Blood,’ which serves as a prequel to Martin’s ongoing epic fantasy series, ‘A Song of Ice and Fire,’ on which HBO’s immensely popular television series ‘Game of Thrones‘ is based.
 So, ‘House of the Dragon’ is effectively a prequel to ‘Game of Thrones.’
 With the presence of dragons, magic, and other supernatural elements, the sprawling ‘Game of Thrones’ universe is obviously not based on a true story.